JGarza189/Cruzan.Lab-JosephG/README.md

   Grant materials (e.g., GRFP, other awards), previous submissions, supporting documents, and resources.

 - **graduate-school/**
-  Academic and professional development documents relevant to graduate studies.
+  Academic and professional development documents relevant to applying to Portland Sate University (Fall 2026).

 - **literature/**
-  Reference PDFs and articles relevant to research, methods, and grant preparation.
+  Articles relevant to research, methods, and grant preparation.

 - **meetings/**
-  Notes from lab meetings, office hours, and discussions with collaborators.
+  Notes from lab meetings, office hours, and discussions with Dr. Cruzan.

 - **other/**
   CVs, schedules, application materials, and miscellaneous project documents.